MarioHanzel/Standard_Table_Library/README.md

 ## What is STL and its uses?
 The Standard Template Library is a set of C++ template classes which provides many useful programming data structures and functions, making coding easier.
-STL is especially useful when it comes to competitive programming (e.g. IOI) and there is definitely highly important to learn about STL  to solve questions in competitive programming.
+STL is especially useful when it comes to competitive programming (e.g. IOI) and it is definitely highly important to learn about STL to solve questions in competitive programming.

 ## Containers
 Firstly, let's start by introducing container.
 They are used to store objects and data.
+The following are examples of containers:

 #### 1. vectors